dravila-sl/Research-Data-Management-Framework/DataStorage-FolderStru.md

-## What should we structure the directory?
+## Why should we structure the directory?

 Which one is easier to find the file you need at 2 am?
 (pics of two folder structures)